 In the early stages of production, Bimota were not interested in supplying complete machines, and apart from the prototype racer all HB1s (Honda Bimota 1) were supplied as frame kits for completion by the customer.
 Nine complete kits were produced, which together with original racer made a total of only ten HB1s.
 Given this strictly limited production, it is hardly surprising that this first Bimota is one of the most sought after of the Rimini factory's products.

 The 1929 Scott 596cc racing motorcycle is a unique machine.
-Yorkshire's Scott concern had a long and honorable history in both the Isle of Man races and on shorter circuits.
+Yorkshire's Scott concern had a long and honourable history in both the Isle of Man races and on shorter circuits.
 Their TT participation started in 1909 and continued during the 1920s, Scott pinning their faith on their unique central-flywheel, water-cooled twin, an engine which remained in production until the 1970s.

 In 1929 the company fielded six riders at the TT on completely re-worked racers with distinctive frames and running-gear and much more powerful engines.
 Owing to the late arrival of the machines on the island, the Scott riders had to practice on earlier bikes or their own machines.
 Phil Vare qualified on his own 1928 'TT Replica' Scott, with only brief rides on a 'Works' machine before the race.